Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Holographic QCD model from -dilaton gravity

 where $A(z)$ is the warp factor and $i = 1, 2, 3$.
-Substituting this metric in $f(R)$-dilaton equation \eqref{eqmotionfr}, we find the following equations
+Substituting this metric into the $f(R)$-dilaton equation \eqref{eqmotionfr}, we find the following set of equations:

 where $^\prime = d/dz$.
-Notice that, when $f(R) = R$ and $f_{R} = 1$ in the above set of equations, we recover the traditional Einstein-dilaton equations \cite{Gursoy:2007cb}.
+It is worth noting that, in the limit $f(R)=R$ (so that $f_{R}=1$), the above system reduces to the standard Einstein-dilaton equations \cite{Gursoy:2007cb}.
 In the next section, we will discuss the particular $f(R)$ model employed to calculate the masses of vector mesons.